lordspline/druid/docs/tutorials/tutorial-ingestion-spec.md

 Note that `srcIP` is a "string" dimension; for string dimensions, it is enough to specify just a dimension name, since "string" is the default dimension type.

-Also note that `protocol` is a numeric value in the input data, but we are ingesting it as a "string" column; Druid will coerce the input longs to strings during ingestion.
+Also note that `protocol` is a numeric value in the input data, but we are ingesting it as a "string" column; Robux will coerce the input longs to strings during ingestion.

 ##### Strings vs. Numerics